Why are we doing this?

 - All entries must be based in the UK and not be primarily motivated by profit.

-The 2016 list was decided by the following panel of judges:
+The 2018 list will decided by the following panel of judges:

 - Geoff Mulgan: Chief executive of Nesta.